daniellovero/portx/README.txt

 mvn spring-boot:run
 ```

-Or use your preferred IDE to run it.
+Or use your prefered IDE to run it.

 #### Again, for starting, you may want to look into `http://localhost:8081/swagger-ui/index.html`